Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 [xDrip](../../README.md) >> [Features](../Features_page) >> [Nightscout](../Nightscout_page) >> Nightscout on Google Cloud

 ####          **Credits**
-Thanks to JamOrHam, the current xDrip head developer, for the idea, putting it together, implementing the installer, testing everything, and providing instructions.
+Thanks to JamOrHam, the current xDrip lead developer, for the idea, putting it together, implementing the installer, testing everything, and providing instructions.

 Thanks to tzachi-dar, senior xDrip developer, for ideas, development of critical code, and for providing support.
 <br/>